hellowhirl/my-bootcamp-learning/react_notes.md

 - props is read-only: we cannot change input to component inside of the component

-Cannot do this code within a component: `this.props.value = 0;`

-will get error: "Cannot assign to read only property 'value' of object '#<Object>' - instead we should use state and 'setState' creating method within the life cycle of the component

 - state is data that is local (private) to a component (not accessible to other components)

 - sometimes a component will not have a state, it may get all of its data through props

+Cannot do this code within a component: `this.props.value = 0;`

+- will get this error: "Cannot assign to read only property 'value' of object `<Object>` - instead we should use 'state' and 'setState' when creating method within the life cycle of the component

-💡 "The component that owns a piece of the state, should be the one modifying it"
+💡"The component that owns a piece of the state, should be the one modifying it"

 The whole point of using objects is to encapsulate related values